jgnewman/lightningDOM/README.md

 ## So how does it measure up against other virtual DOMs?

 As of today, I'm not sure.
 We can tell it's small and it certainly _feels_ fast but official benchmarks are still to come.

+For now, I can tell you that it renders an initial 10,000 items in the blink of an eye.
+You can delete all the odd numbered items in just over 1s, and you can put them all back a little more quickly.
+It's pretty dang good.
+(Tests performed on Vivaldi 1.14, Ubuntu 17.10, Intel Core i7, 16GB ram)